 Realtime dashboard views such as the Today dashboard only enables filtering by Live User segments.
 Analytics based on past behavior such as Mobile App, Revenue, Funnels, Cohorts, Trends, and Events will only enable filtering their stats by Past Behavior segments.

-This immediately takes you the messaging channel with your segment criteria pre-populated in the target.
+This immediately takes you to the messaging channel with your segment criteria pre-populated in the target.

 You can simplify complex queries by including or excluding the existing user segments.
 Create segments with complex conditions once and then reuse them in different scenarios.